ansys/pyaedt/doc/source/Resources/ClientServer.rst

       hfss = client.root.hfss()
       # put your code here

 #.
-Launch CPython Server on a machine and connect to the server from anaother machinee.
+Launch CPython Server on a machine and connect to the server from another machine:

    .. code:: python